Alex Bregman Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to allow 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Angels pitchers combine to rank 13th in baseball in home runs surrendered (64 total, 1.1 per game).

-- Ohtani (5-1) gets the starting nod for the Angels in his eighth start of the season.
-He's put together a 2.91 ERA in 65 2/3 innings pitched, with 90 strikeouts.
+- Sandoval makes the start for the Angels, his 11th of the season.
+He is 3-4 with a 3.42 ERA and 36 strikeouts in 55 1/3 innings pitched.

-- His last appearance came on Sunday against the Miami Marlins, when the right-hander threw six innings, surrendering one earned run while giving up six hits.
+- In his last time out on Sunday against the Miami Marlins, the lefty threw six innings, allowing two earned runs while surrendering eight hits.

+- In 10 games this season, the 26-year-old has amassed a 3.42 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.